 UN Millennium Development Goals Disclaimer The United Nations is not responsible for the content of any messages posted on this site or sites linked from this page.
 The inclusion of a message does not imply the endorsement of the message by the United Nations.
 MDG Indicators The MDG Indicators website presents the official data, definitions, methodologies and sources for more than 60 indicators to measure progress towards the Millennium Development Goals.
-The data and analyses are the product of the work of the Inter-agency and Expert Group (IAEG) on MDG Indicators, coordinated by the United Nations Statistics Division.
 UN Data Portal The UN Data Portal, UNdata, developed by the Statistics Division of DESA, brings UN statistical databases within easy reach through a single entry point from which users can search and download a variety of statistical resources of the UN System.
 UNICEF Monitoring & Statistics UNICEF measures the situation of children and women and tracks progress through data collection and analysis.

 7 billion people and you: What's your number?
 Sources: All population data are based on estimates by the UN Population Division and all calculations provided by the UN Population Fund.
 The remaining data are from other sections of the UN, the Global Footprint Network and the International Telecommunications Union.
 Want to find out more?
+Visit the UN Population Fund's detailed population calculator, 7 billion and me.
 Notes on the data: Only birth dates after 1910 can be accommodated and only countries with populations of more than 100,000 people are included.
 Three country groupings - developed, developing and least developed - featured in the conclusions are those referenced by the UN for assessing the Millennium Development Goals.
 Read the answers to frequently asked questions here.